 The WIDA Accessibility and Accommodations Framework provides support for all ELLs, as well as targeted accommodations for students with individualized education plans (IEPs) or 504 plans.
-These supports are intended to increase accessibility to the assessments for all ELLs.
-(Please see the Accessibility and Accommodations Supplement for detailed information: https://wida.wisc.edu/resources/accessibility-and-accommodations-supplement.)
+These supports are intended to increase the accessibility for the assessments for all ELLs.
+(Please see Accessibility and Accommodations Supplement for detailed information: https://wida.wisc.edu/resources/accessibility-and-accommodations-supplement.).
 Fairness and accessibility are considered throughout the assessment process (i.e., test design, test development, item selection, forms creation, and test administration).
-For details, please refer universal design principles throughout test and item design to the WIDA consortium English Language Proficiency Assessment for grades 1-12 Test and Item Design Plan ACCESS for ELLs Paper Annual Summative Assessment and WIDA Screener Paper.
+For details, please refer to the universal design principles throughout test and item design to the WIDA consortium English Language Proficiency Assessment for grades 1-12 Test and Item Design Plan ACCESS for ELLs Online Annual Summative Assessment and WIDA Screener Online.